-The Subordinated Notes are wholly owned by the Investment Manager.
+The Subordinated Notes are wholly-owned by the Investment Manager.
 The Subordinated Notes do not have a stated coupon rate, but are entitled to residual cash flows from the CLO's investments after all of the other tranches of debt and certain other fees and expenses are paid.
-For the years ended February 28, 2018, February 28, 2017 and February 29, 2016, \$3.3 million, \$4.7 million and \$5.6 million of payments to the Subordinated Notes were included in interest expense in the statements of operations, respectively.
-In addition to refinancing its liabilities, the Investment Manager owns \$4.5 million in aggregate principal amount of the Class F notes tranche of the CLO at par, with a coupon of LIBOR plus 8.5%.
-For the year ended February 28, 2018, \$0.4 million of payments to the Class F Notes are included in interest expense in the statements of operations.
+For the years ended February 28, 2019, February 28, 2018 and February 28, 2017, \$2.0 million, \$3.3 million and \$4.7 million of payments to the Subordinated Notes were included in interest and debt financing expenses in the statements of operations, respectively.
+For the year ended February 28, 2019, \$0.5 million in discount amortization related to the Subordinated Notes is also included in interest and debt financing expenses on the Issuer's statement of operations.
+In addition to refinancing its liabilities, at February 28, 2019, the Investment Manager holds aggregate principal amounts of \$2.5 million in Class F-R-2 Notes and \$7.5 million in Class G-R-2 Notes of the CLO tranches with a coupon of LIBOR plus 8.75% and LIBOR plus 10.00%, respectively.
+For the year ended February 28, 2019, payments for the Class F-R-2 Notes and Class G-R-2 Notes totaling \$0.3 million are included in interest expense in the Issuer's statement of operations.